hnitch/hnitchx.gq/README.md

 # hnitchx.gq
+(for any bug with this website or anything you want to report you can use the issues section for THIS repository)

 official hnitch beta testing website for (https://hnitch.ml) and (https://tunesmusic.tk)

 *this website is also available on github pages as an extra and this website isn't related to tunes and hnitch by means of code but only used to run certain tests*